 Violation of privacy refers to the intrusion into someone’s personal life through spoken words or publication of written material.
 Let's say that you're in the waiting room at your therapist's office.
 You know that Bill is currently meeting with the therapist, so you put your ear to the wall.
 You overhear Bill telling the therapist that he recently spent six months in a mental institution.
 One week later, you publish a newsletter that you distribute to businesses in your community.
 You include a synopsis of Bill's Bakery, mentioning Bill's stay in a mental institution.

 Bill sues you for invasion of privacy.

-This offense is best explained by an example.
 Suppose that Bill's Bakery has developed an ad campaign for his business using balloons that are distinctively shaped and colored.
 You publish an ad for your bakery that contains pictures of balloons, which are the same shape and color as the ones Bill is using.
 Bill's Bakery sues you for using its advertising idea without its permission.

 A copyright is awarded to the creator of an artistic work, such as a book, film or musical recording.
 It gives the author an exclusive right to reproduce it.
 Copyright infringement refers to the use or reproduction of the work without the copyright holder’s permission.

 Trade dress refers to the physical appearance of a product, including the manner in which it is packaged, labeled, promoted or advertised (including graphics used).
 If you copy the product's appearance without the manufacturer's permission, you may have committed trade dress infringement.